knoxa/knoxa.github.io/examples/places/index.md

 This finds shorter labels that are part of longer labels.
 The matching ignores diacritics.
 The effect is similar to nesting one mention span inside another when marking up the document; a label that refers to a place in terms of its relationship to a named place is mapped to the label of the named place.
+This is *co-reference resolution*.
-This reduces the number of places I need to geolocate in the first instance.
+It reduces the number of places I need to geolocate in the first instance.
 The result is this [labels map](labels.xml).
 It represents a function that takes a label as input and produces a set of contained labels as output.
 Ideally, I want a single label as output.
 I check for this and find one label where this isn't true: